Brush Care & Feeding

 Face Lathering.
 Pass the loaded brush around on your face, alternating between swirls and back and forth “paint brush” strokes.
 Gradually add water, a little at a time, by dipping the tips of your brush in hot tap water.
 Continue lathering for a few minutes or until the lather reaches a rich, foamy consistency.

 Bowl lathering.
 Bowl lathering is similar to face lathering except here we develop our lather in a shaving bowl or scuttle (again, the choice is yours.)
-Put a few drops of tap water in the bottom of the bowl, then swirl the brush around for 30 seconds or so gradually adding water a little at a time until the desired consistency is reached.
+Put a few drops of tap water in the bottom of the bowl, then swirl the brush (yes, this is the exception to the rule!) around for 30 seconds or so gradually adding water a little at a time until the desired consistency is reached.
 Again, depress the brush only about ¼ of the way down.
-Then start shaving.
+Then start lathering your face.

 Bottom line: I find immense satisfaction in building terrific lather the way my father and grandfathers did.
 It’s one way to connect with the generations that have gone before us.
 But whether you think this way or not, the big thing is to enjoy the ride!